rafaelleinio/rafaelleinio/README.md

 💼 I have many years of experience building data platforms and dev tools in modern tech organizations.
 From small startups (< 50) to 10k+ corporations I know how to operate in different growth stages.

 📚 I've studied at the Federal University of São Paulo (UNIFESP).
 I have a bachelor's degree in Science and Technology and another in Computer Science.
-I have also recently finished a master of science in intelligent systems, with my research in the last 4 years focused on automated anomaly detection for data quality exploring novel architectures of AutoML and Metrics Repository.
+I also have a master of science in intelligent systems, in which during 4 years was focused on the following topic: automated anomaly detection for data quality exploring novel architectures of AutoML and Metrics Repository.
 My university is one of the most prestigious in Brazil, fully funded by the Brazilian government.
 In the years I was there it was elected top 5 in all LATAM by Time Higher Education.

 If you're passionate about **data quality** like me, you'll definitely like my publication which can be read [here](https://repositorio.unifesp.br/handle/11600/67320).